Coronavirus (COVID-19) information

 Please make sure black bags do not contain material which could be recycled through the kerbside recycling service or one of the recycling containers at the recycling centre.
 Only waste that cannot be recycled can go in the non-recyclable waste container.
 You can also take black bags to the Resource Hub (at the recycling centre) where a member of staff can help you.

 Please note: This is different to Trade waste permits.
+Disposal of waste generated by tradespersons or from commercial premises is not accepted with a household waste e-permit.

-Household waste permits
+Household waste e-permit FAQs

 When did the change take effect?